 There are many sales methodologies that work like a formula for sellers to follow and obtain consistent results.
 If you don’t have a formula that specifically helps your reps to build their sales pipeline, you should learn a simple but powerful 3-step formula we developed called the PVC Sales Methodology TM – which stands for: Personalization, Value, and Call-to-action.

-• Conducting weekly sales coaching with your reps to review sales activity and the conversion rate into pipeline and closed-won/lost deals.
+• Conducting weekly sales coaching with your reps to review sales activity and the conversion rate into sales pipeline and closed-won/lost deals.

 • Training sales reps on how to make the most out of their CRM (i.e. sales pipeline software), or sales pipeline management solution (and don’t forget to track the usage and ROI of each of those tools).